Reading time: 8 min

 7.

-As evident, there isn't a one-size-fits-all solution that allows for the conversion of a string to a date without explicitly specifying the format.
+As evident, there isn't a one-size-fits-all solution for the conversion of a string to a date without explicitly specifying the format.

 DB2SQL Server